Akshay61094/CarND-Advanced-Lane-Lines/writeup_template.md

 The above code implements the Formula for finding radius of curvature mentioned in the classroom.

 I have Calculated the Vehicle center by taking a difference between the image center and the center of the two lane dtected.
-The code is available in the video pipeline function `processimage()`.
+The code is available in the video pipeline function `process_image()`.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.